TACA Flight 390

 TACA Flight 390 was a scheduled flight on May 30, 2008, by TACA International from San Salvador, El Salvador, to Miami, Florida, United States, with intermediate stops at Tegucigalpa and San Pedro Sula in Honduras.
-The aircraft, an Airbus A320-233, overran the runway after landing at Tegucigalpa's Toncontín International Airport and rolled out into a street, crashing into an embankment and smashing several cars in the process.
+The aircraft, an Airbus A320, overran the runway after landing at Tegucigalpa's Toncontín International Airport and rolled out into a street, crashing into an embankment and smashing several cars in the process.

 El Salvador's Civil Aviation Authority spearheaded the investigation, which attributed the accident to pilot error.
 The crew opted to go around after failing to stabilise their first approach.
 The pilots, who became increasingly frustrated due to the deteriorating weather condition and their difficult approach, misjudged the distance that they required for landing.
 The aircraft touched down well beyond its recommended zone.
 The preceding tailwind, heavy weight of the aircraft, and wet runway hindered the aircraft's deceleration during the roll, causing the aircraft to not lose speed quickly enough and eventually to run off the runway.
-Investigators dismissed concerns that the runway was wet, despite there being rain in Tegucigalpa on the day and time of the accident.

 Background

 Aircraft

 The aircraft was an Airbus A320-233 with c/n 1374.
-It was built in 2000 and entered service with TACA in 2001 as N465TA before re-registered as EI-TAF in 2006.
-The aircraft was leased twice to Cubana de Avación and Martinair in 2001 and 2007 respectively.
+It was built in 2000 and was registered as EI-TAF in 2006.